-WHEREAS, by Resolution No. 2019-18, the Salinas Planning Commission unanimously (7-0) recommended that the City Council certify the Final EIR, adopt the CEQA findings, adopt the Statement of Overriding Considerations, and adopt the Mitigation Monitoring Reporting Program for the Project; and
+WHEREAS, by Resolution No. 2019-18, the Salinas Planning Commission has recommended that the City Council certify the Final EIR, adopt the CEQA findings, adopt the Statement of Overriding Considerations, and adopt the Mitigation Monitoring Reporting Program for the Project herein incorporated by reference; and

-WHEREAS, with direction from the City, the Applicant has prepared the proposed West Area Specific Plan (SPEC 2013-002), attached hereto as Exhibit B and incorporated herein by this reference to serve as guidance for implementing New Urbanism development in accordance with the 2002 General Plan within the Specific Plan boundary; and
+WHEREAS, by Resolution No. 2019-19, the Salinas Planning Commission has recommended that the City Council approve the West Area Specific Plan (SPEC 2013-002), attached hereto a as Exhibit B and incorporated herein by this reference, and by so doing, recommends that the West Area Specific Plan be utilized as the land use and zoning; and